XP-NETWORK/documentation/docs/Multibridge/minter-and-nft-smart-contracts.md

 The Solidity Smart Contracts represent the bridge on the EVM compatible blockchains such as BSC, Ethereum & HECO.

-1. XPNet.sol - is the ERC-1155 Smart Contract
+1. XPNet.sol - is the ERC-1155 Smart Contract.
 2. Minter.sol - is responsible for the rest of the multibridge-related functionality.

 <hr/>